A power supply (or power supply unit) is an electrical device that supplies electric power to a load.

-There are two types of electrical energy, namely alternating current (AC) and direct current (DC), and the type required depends on the electrical equipment.
+Electrical power is primarily available in two forms: alternating current (AC) and direct current (DC).
+The required form depends on the specific electrical equipment.

 Generally, the power supplied by power plants through transmission lines is AC.
 Devices that require DC must convert the AC to DC.